csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 We will cover the following:
 - Creating and writing HDF5 datasets into a file, and reading them
+- Investigating HDF5 file contents with command line tools
 - Writing user-specified metadata for the datasets using HDF5 attributes
-- Investigating HDF5 file contents with command line tools
+- Using HDF5 hyperslabs to selectively operate on parts of a dataset
 - Using MPI parallel I/O with HDF5 files
-- Using HDF5 hyperslabs to selectively operate on parts of a dataset

 You can find the official HDF5 documentation [here](https://support.hdfgroup.org/documentation/hdf5/latest/index.html).
 Especially useful are the User Guide and Reference Manual tabs.

-**TODO:** Prepare Fortran example codes!

 ## The HDF5 programming interface (= API)